ANIMAL FRIENDLY POLICY

 2024-2025 Academic Year

 All apartment buildings and residence halls will be Animal Friendly.
 Students will need an active 2024-2025 housing contract and must complete the Animal Friendly application and be approved to bring their animal.
 Please refer to the list of approved animals allowed for Animal Friendly housing.

 For the 2023-24 pilot program, Branch will be the designated Animal Friendly building for new freshmen and Orr is the designated building for returning residents.
 Each apartment is four person/two bedroom.
 Students may opt to buy out a bedroom side in an Animal Friendly building.

-Students interested in living in an Animal Friendly building must complete the application on the Housing Portal.
+Students interested in living in on campus with an animal (please see list of approved animals) must complete the application on the Housing Portal.

-Students with completed applications and required documentation will be notified by email that they are eligible to live in Animal Friendly Housing.
-Students with incomplete applications will not be eligible to live Animal Friendly Housing.
+Students with completed applications and required documentation will be notified by email of the status of their application.
+Students with incomplete applications will not be eligible to live on campus with an animal.

 Approval for an animal is only valid for the academic year in which the documentation is submitted.
 Students must apply each year that they would like to live on campus with an animal.